Gas vs. Wood Fire Pits: Which Is Right for You in 2026?

 Ideal for: Homeowners who entertain frequently and prefer a functional piece that doubles as a stylish furniture element.

-Features: This pit exhibits clean lines and a long rectangular fire bowl that provides an unobstructed view of the flames no matter the seating arrangement.
+Features: The Linear Pit exhibits clean lines and a long rectangular fire bowl that provides an unobstructed view of the flames no matter the seating arrangement.
 It comes with a steel cover to easily convert the pit into a table for added functionality, along with steel leveling casters.

 Magnum Gas Steel Fire Pit